- Due dates and times: for the initial draft and presentations are found here: Senior Honors Thesis

 - Make two final copies of the corrected thesis, starting with the versions you already printed and replacing the (presumably) few pages containing errors with corrected pages.

-- No later than the-next-to-last-day of classes turn in 1) a final physcial and electronic copy to the Registrar, 2) a final hard copy to your thesis advisor, and 3) email a final PDF version to Prof. Baird.
+- No later than the-next-to-last-day of classes turn in 1) a final physical and electronic copy to the Registrar, 2) a final hard copy to your thesis advisor, and 3) email a final PDF version to the neuroscience Chair.

 Congratulations on seeing this complex process through to the end!